joshuacheverecohen/test2/_texts/to-autumn.md

 - {:.indent-3}Or by a cyder-press, with patient look,
 - {:.indent-6}Thou watchest the last oozings hours by hours.

-- Where are the songs of spring?
-Ay, Where are they?
+- Where are the songs of Spring?
+Ay, where are they?
 - {:.indent-3}Think not of them, thou hast thy music too,—
-- While barred clouds bloomthe soft-dying day,
+- While barred clouds bloom the soft-dying day,
 - {:.indent-3}And touch the stubble-plains with rosy hue;
 - Then in a wailful choir the small gnats mourn
 - {:.indent-3}Among the river sallows, borne aloft